David collects some unusual things, which he likes to share by writing about and showing off pictures of those collections.

 Collecting playing cards can be a very rewarding hobby.
 It has been a passion of mine for many years, and I am still spending time growing my collection.

 This article will go over the pros and cons of collecting cards and the best ways to display your collections.
 I will also show off some of the decks I have.

 Picking up the hobby of collecting playing cards can be a very rewarding experience.
 The pros of this hobby are:

 - Never run out of cards to collect.
-New types of cards can be discovered everyday.
-Kickstarter, for example, is a great place to find unusual sets of cards that are produced in limited quantity.
+New types of cards can be discovered every day.
+Kickstarter, for example, is a great place to find unusual sets of cards that are produced in limited quantities.
 You will never run out of cards to collect!

 - More than just playing cards can be part of your collection.
 There are four common symbols found on playing cards: Clover, Club, Diamond, and Heart.
 Those symbols and pictures of the cards themselves are put on a variety of decorations, which you can use in your collection.